MikeFord12/Turtle-Sweeper/README.md

 # Contact

-For questions about this repository you can contact:\n Mike Ford – fordmich@mail.gvsu.edu\n
+For questions about this repository you can contact:
+Mike Ford – fordmich@mail.gvsu.edu
 David Bizzocchi – bizzoccd@mail.gvsu.edu